NowbodyAnybody/Lively-Audio-Visualizer/README.md

 ![](resources/preview.gif)

 # How to setup
-Download the "audio visualizer.zip" file and drag and drop it into lively
+Download the "audio visualizer.zip" file and drag and drop it into lively.

+For adding custom background images:
+  - in lively right-click on the wallpaper and select "open file location"
+  - copy the image into the "images" folder
+  - in lively right-click the wallpaper and select "customise wallpaper"
+  - select your image from the dropdown

 If there are only a few bars showing you may need to go into settings -> sound -> Output -> Device Properties -> Additional device properties -> Advanced and change the default Format to one with a lower Hz value (the bit rate doesn’t matter).